 What to Do After a Pedestrian or Bicycle Accident

 Immediately following an accident you should make sure that the police have been called.
 They will investigate the circumstances surrounding the accident and take witness statements.
 Obtain the name and insurance information from the driver.
 Always get checked out by a medical professional after a crash.
 It is often best to be transported to the hospital where you will receive a full medical evaluation.
 Keep all medical records and details about your care and recovery.
 Speak to an Atlanta accident attorney as soon as possible after the incident.
 Your lawyer will help file a claim to ensure that you obtain compensation for your injuries.
-Contact The Bader Law Firm today to schedule a consultation.
+Contact Bader Scott Injury Lawyers today to schedule a consultation.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.